-- Title I schools will be rank ordered from lowest to highest index score by school level. a.
-The 5th percentile of index score will be identified from this rank order - 2.
-All schools performing at or below the index score identified in step one will be identified for CSI - 3.
-The school is classified as a 1-star school - 4.
-The school has a 4-year adjusted cohort graduation rate (ACGR) less than 67% - 5.
-Any school designated for Targeted Support and Improvement (TSI) for three years and has not shown an improvement in subgroup student performance over the three years - a.
-An increase of subgroup student performance can be demonstrated by meeting the measure of interim progress or by reducing the percent of non-proficient students in the subgroup by at least 10% in Academic Achievement. - ii.
+- 1. Any school designated for Targeted Support and Improvement (TSI) for three years and has not shown an improvement in subgroup student performance over the three years - ii.
 The uniform statewide exit criteria for schools identified for comprehensive support and improvement established by the State, including the number of years over which schools are expected to meet such criteria, under section 1111(d)(3)(A)(i) of the ESEA and consistent with the requirements in 34 C.F.R. § 200.21(f)(1).